dvreeze/ocp-java-17-learning/doc/checklist.md

 * When making `super` calls explicit in constructors (as first statement), where appropriate, is there always a superclass constructor that's called?
 * ...

-#### Checking scope and types of variables
+#### Checking scope, types and initialization of variables

-Examples of checking scope and types (and initialization) of variables:
+Examples of checking scope, types and initialization of variables:
 * Does a *static member* try to access an *instance member*?
 * Static/instance fields are automatically initialized.
 Local variables are not.
 Are *uninitialized local variables used*?
+* *Final static fields* must be explicitly initialized *precisely once*, *during class initialization* (so all static fields are always initialized during class initialization)
+* *Final instance fields* must be explicitly initialized *precisely once*, *during object construction* (so all instance fields are always initialized during object construction)
 * *Local variables* (in the broad sense of the word) *cannot shadow each other* (that includes lambda parameters)
 * Mind *flow scope*
 * `switch` statements/expressions can not take `long`, reference types other than `String` and primitive wrappers, etc.